Avaiga/taipy-getting-started/step_03/ReadMe.md

 ### Remaining Data Nodes

-- *cleaned_dataset* is the dataset after cleaning (after the `clean_data()` function). with a `scope.GLOBAL`.
-It means if the initial dataset didn't change, Taipy will not re-execute the `clean_data()` task.
-In other words, after the creation of this data node through `clean_data()`, Taipy knows that it is not necessary to create it again.
+- *cleaned_dataset* is the dataset after cleaning (after the `clean_data()` function).

 - *predictions* are the predictions of the model.
 In this pipeline, it will be the output of the `predict_baseline()` function.
 Each pipeline will create its own *prediction* Data Node hence `scope=Scope.PIPELINE`.